aymanxdev/helpful-terminal-commands/README.md

 `git revert` allows reverting to changes to be undone if passed the commit hash ID.
 It won't delete the commit but rather undo the changes.

 `git revert HEAD` undo the most recent commit

+`git reflog` to log all the commits in a list

+`git log --graph --decorate --oneline` create a better visual representation for the commits logs.

+`git log -S "part of the code ` it searches for changes in the repo, in case wanna find which commit created it.